 It is for a child's home LA to determine address.
 If two applications, with different addresses are received from the same LA, it will be for that LA to determine permanent address.
-If two applications are received from two different LAs the above process will be used.
+If two applications are received from two different LAs, the above process will be used.

-If two different applications are received for the same child from the same address, eg containing different preferences, parents/carers will be invited to submit a joint application or provide court documentation to evidence the preferences that should be used for the admission process.
+If two different applications are received for the same child from the same address e.g., containing different preferences, parents/carers will be invited to submit a joint application or provide court documentation to evidence the preferences that should be used for the admission process.
 Until the preference issue is reconciled neither application will be processed.

-For the transfer application rounds, if the initial differing applications (one or both) were received 'on time', an amended joint application will also be considered 'on time if received before the' late deadline'.
-If the amended joint application is received after the late date, it will be treated as 'late'.
-The late deadline for 2023/24 transfer application process is the 1st of February for primary applications.
-If this date changes, amendments will be published on the HCC admissions website at the start of the 2023/24 application process in September 2022.
+For the transfer application rounds, if the initial differing applications (one or both) were received "on-time", an amended joint application will also be considered "on-time" if received before the "late deadline".
+If the amended joint application is received after the late date, it will be treated as "late".
+The late deadline for the 2024/25 transfer application process is 1 December 2023 for secondary and upper applications and 1 February 2024 for primary, junior and middle applications.
+If these dates change, amendments will be published on the HCC admissions web pages at the start of the 2024/25 application process in September 2023.

-\ If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested and verified as necessary with the Shared Anti-Fraud Service.
+If, because of the nature of the agreement, it is not possible to provide a 12 month tenancy agreement, alternative proof of address will be requested and verified as necessary with the Shared Anti-Fraud Service.